rationalagents/twbxless/README.md

 ## Build

-On Windows, provide Java 11+ & gradle, then [download Hyper API](https://tableau.com/support/releases/hyper-api/latest) and extract its *lib* directory (which notably contains Hyper API .jars and hyperd.exe) in `./lib`.
-Then, `gradle build`.
+On Windows, provide Java 11+ & gradle, then [download Hyper API](https://tableau.com/support/releases/hyper-api/latest) and extract the *lib* directory (which contains jars, hyperd.exe) to `lib` alongside `src'.

+Then `gradle build`.

-For Linux/container, provide docker then `docker build .`.
-The base image is a OpenJDK/Hyper API container I published and will codify soon (I said coyly May 13, 2020.)
+For Linux/container, provide docker then `docker build . -t hypersuck`.
+This builds an image `hypersuck:latest` that includes Hyper API 0.0.10622 (happened to be the latest version at the time; I had no problems with it.)

 ## Run

-For Linux/container:
+For Linux/container, after building:

 ```
-docker run -p8080:7777 -ePORT=7777 -HYPEREXEC=/hyperapi/lib/hyper <image-id-or-tag>
+docker run -p8080:8080 hypersuck:latest
 ```

-**HYPEREXEC**: full path to Hyper executables packaged with Hyper API (`lib/hyper` within that package as of Hyper API 7.0.0.10622.)
-Defaults to `/hyperapi/lib/hyper` as assumption is you'll use the container
+**HYPEREXEC**: full path to Hyper executables packaged with Hyper API (`lib/hyper` within that package as of 0.0.10622.)
+Defaults to `/hyperapi/lib/hyper` under assumption you'll use the container that's extracted the package there.

 **PORT**: the port to bind to.
 Defaults to `8080`.

 ## Use

-Get .hyper filenames within a twb/twbx:
+Get .hyper filenames within a .twbx (redirected from a .twb):

 ```
 http://localhost:8080/filenames?url=https://public.tableau.com/workbooks/DPHIdahoCOVID-19Dashboard_V2.twb
 ```

-Then get data out given a filename:
+Then get data, given a filename:

 ```
 http://localhost:8080/data?url=https://public.tableau.com/workbooks/DPHIdahoCOVID-19Dashboard_V2.twb&filename=County%20(COVID%20State%20Dashboard.V1).hyper